RMWinslow/RMWinslow.github.io/3102/twoperiod-soe.md

 Note that the real wage $w$ is not exogenously fixed.
 The market clearing condition for labor doesn't change.

-<aside hidden>In many models of international trade, it's the fact that labor markets are seperate that makes countries distinct.</aside>
+<aside hidden>In many models of international trade, it's the fact that labor markets are separate that makes countries distinct.</aside>

 <div class="pagebreak"/>

 <details markdown="block" open>
 <summary>Definition of the Small Open Economy 2-Period Model</summary>